tobiasclaas/semantic-data-lake/Readme.md

 Welcome to the Semantic Data Lake Project.
 Our Program can manage big datasets and allows for Annotation and Transformation of Big Data.

-## Installation and Configuration - Linux
+## Installation and Configuration
+We strongly recommend using Linux to run the System due to configuration issues with docker on other OS.

+###Linux
 * python version
   * The suggested Python version is 3.8.10 but later releases should also work.
 * docker